-That is one of my biggest issues with him: writing, the beauty and art and humbleness of it, has been completely trampled on in order to make money.
-And it’s infuriating.
+That is one of my biggest issues with the whole schtick: writing, the beauty and art and humbleness of it have been completely trampled on in order to make money.
+And it’s gross.

 I continue to read this series because it’s easy to listen to on audio at work and because I have a sick fascination with seeing how terrible things can get for the members of the Women’s Murder Club.

 The 17th Suspect (these titles make less sense every time) is, in fact, the seventeenth book in the series.
 And at this point, it’s laughable the amount of terrible happenstance that befalls this one small group of people.
 I mean honestly.
 Having baby’s in blackout storms, being blown up in a terrorist attack, being stalked, attempted murder, attempted rape, and battling deadly diseases; not to mention all of the eye-roll-inducing relationship and friendship issues that make me want to barf.

 If I have to read about an otherwise strong, badass, career-woman crying about “why won’t you open up to me?!
 I’m your wife?!” one more time I’m going to start typing my reviews for these novels in all CAPS.

 That being said, of all the shitty installments we’ve gotten from this series, I will say this one was less shitty – which is the same thing I said about #16 so maybe we’re finally hitting the road into Mediocreville!